 As long as we continue to follow the production minded trends and raise animals with only the market weight of the offspring in mind we eventually limit the gene pool to a detrimental effect.
 When the gene pool becomes too limited we end up with uniformity (peas in a pod) which may not be all that beneficial for domestic livestock in the long run.

 This uniformity may result in animals with less and less resistance to disease and less and less hardiness to environmental factors like heat or cold.
-Eventually you get animals that may produce to the nines but need to live a very sheltered and environmentally controlled life in order to do.
+Eventually you get animals that may produce to the nines but need to live a very sheltered and environmentally controlled life in order to do so.
 This is the very fate of numerous species of domestic livestock in today's industrial agriculture set ups.

 Those putting efforts toward maintaining lines of rare breed livestock are the saving grace of the livestock sector.
 Rare breeds are more important than the average rancher thinks.